Skip to Content

 Scams in Uganda

-There are a number of scams to look out for in Uganda.
-Tourists are targeted by scammers because it is assumed that tourists have money.
+There are a number of scams to look out for while traveling in Uganda.
+Scammers do target tourists.
+They assume that all tourists have money.
 Most scams aren’t too elaborate but it’s easy to fall victim if you’re not careful.

-Overcharging is probably the most common scam you’re likely to encounter in Uganda.
-Boda boda drivers might charge you 15000 shillings for a ride when a local might only pay 5,000.
-A fruit vendor might charge you 3000 per mango when the price is actually 2000.
+Overcharging is probably the most common scam.
+Boda boda drivers might charge you 15,000 shillings for a ride when the actual going rate is 5,000.
+A fruit vendor might charge you 3,000 per mango when the price is actually 2,000.

 The only way to avoid this scam is to know your prices.
 If you’re unsure, ask a local how much something should cost.
 You will still get overcharged but at least you can negotiate if you know the correct price.